karmatics/DevHubServer/www/BasicsWithBoxDemo/template.md

 -   **Helper Libraries:** The application utilizes helper libraries found in ./js/lib/:

     -   makeElement.js: A utility for programmatically creating DOM elements (including SVG).
-Its usage is demonstrated within the Template2 class.
+Its usage is demonstrated within the BasicsWithBox class.

     -   applyCss.js: Used to inject or update CSS styles dynamically via a  tag.

     -   Box.js: A component for creating draggable, resizable panels/windows.
 The current placeholder content demonstrates basic instantiation and interaction.

--   **CSS:** Base styles are in ./css/Template2.css.
+-   **CSS:** Base styles are in ./css/BasicsWithBox.css.
 Dynamic or component-specific styles might be added via applyCss.

 **Iterative Development Workflow (Instructions for AI):**